There are different reasons businesses choose to become certified.

 Complete training, implement required processes and/or changes in the vineyard or winery based on information from the standards.More information

-Contact an approved audit provider to arrange an audit.
-A list of approved audit providers can be accessed here.Audit providers
+Contact an approved certification body to arrange an audit.
+A list of approved providers can be accessed here.Certification body

-If you have attended a certification training session in the past five years, you can arrange an audit at any time by contacting an approved audit provider.
-To maintain certification, a successful audit must be completed every three years by an approved certification body.
+If you have attended a certification training session in the past five years, you can arrange an audit at any time by contacting an approved certification body.
+To maintain certification, a successful audit must be completed every three years.

 Trust mark usage